 Even if you are an experienced hiker, we advise you to spend 2-3 days in Cusco to get used to the altitude.
 In addition, this ancient path will take you to places higher than 4,200 meters above sea level.

 Due to the high altitude of this place, some travelers may experience dizziness, tiredness, headaches, and shortness of breath.
-These are the symptoms of the so-called Soroche or altitude sickness.
+These are the signs and symptoms of altitude sickness, often called soroche.

-It takes up to 4 days to complete this historic path to the citadel.
+Walking this ancient route to the citadel can take up to four days.
 Along the way, you will pass through the most remote Inca settlements, which offer a glimpse of what life was like in Inca times.

 Unfortunately, you cannot trek the Short Inca Trail alone, as the permits can only be purchased through a certified tour company.
 The smallest group allowed is a minimum of two passengers plus guides and possibly porters.

-To reduce the human impact on the trail, the Peruvian government has limited entry to 500 people per day; this includes hikers, porters, cooks, and guides.
-Therefore, we recommend booking the excursion six months in advance if you dare on this adventure.
+The Peruvian government has limited entry to 500 people per day to reduce the human impact on the trail.
+This includes hikers, porters, cooks, and guides.
+Therefore, if you dare to embark on this adventure, we recommend booking the excursion six months in advance.

 It is worth mentioning that the Short Inca Trail permit is not transferable and is closed for maintenance during the rainy month of the year (February).

-On the other hand, the Classic Inca Trail lasts 4 Days and 3 Nights, passing through different archaeological sites and the most impressive natural settings.
-Remember that this hike is somewhat challenging, passing through points above 4,000 meters.
+On the other hand, the Classic Inca Trail 4 Days travels through several archaeological sites and the most breathtaking natural settings over four days and three nights.
+Remember that this hike is challenging, passing through points above 4,000 meters.